markwalsh-liverpool/markwalsh-liverpool.github.io/_posts/2014-11-25-Ninject Asp.Net WebApi 2 Integration.md

     }
 {% endhighlight %}

-After much research, it doesn't appear people either use Ninject here or they don't document it...anyway, I decided to add a method to get the created kernel from the NinjectWebCommon class called **GetKernel**.
+After much research, it doesn't appear people use Ninject here...or they don't document it...anyway, I decided to add a method to get the created kernel from the NinjectWebCommon class called **GetKernel**.
 Please note that this snippet also includes the declaration for a NinjectDependencyResolver.

 {% highlight csharp %}
     public static class NinjectWebCommon